 Away from the Paralympic Games, the first World Championships were held in Berlin, Germany, in 1994.
-Since 2011 they have been held biennially with the next World Championships scheduled for Dubai, UAE, in November 2019.
+Since 2011 they have been held biennially with the next World Championships scheduled for Paris, France, in July 2023.

 Assen, Netherlands, staged the first European Championships in 2003.
 From the 2012 in Stadskanaal, Netherlands, the event has taken place every two years.
-The most recent edition took place in Berlin, Germany, attracting 596 athletes from 40 countries.
+The most recent edition took place in Bydgoszcz, Poland, attracting nearly 700 athletes from 44 nations.

 In the Americas and Asia, regional Para athletics competition form part of the multi-sport Parapan American Games and Asian Para Games which take place every four years.